tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/rq5-benchmarks/README.md

         - Run `./plot7.sh` (Should this fail to the correct output check the individual steps listed in that file)
         - The resulting plot is located in `plots/7/plot7.pdf`

+Depending on the runtimes observed in the VM, the `pgfplot` options may need to be modified a little, see the `*.tex` file in the folder `./plots/N`.

 ## A list of claims from the paper supported by the artifact, and how/why.

 Plots 4-7: By reproducing them as outlined above

-**N.B.**: Runtimes in the VM were observed to be quite a lot slower overall, though the relationship between configurations should still be the same.
+**N.B.**: Runtimes in the VM were observed to be quite a lot slower overall, though the relationship between configurations should still roughly be the same.

 **Specific claims:**